-Korat
+Korat RTAFB,

 Royal Thai Air Base

-Within easy reach of North Vietnamese troops, Air Force bases in Vietnam and Thailand were attacked 478 times from 1964 to 1973.
+Within easy reach of North Vietnamese troops, Air Bases in Vietnam and Thailand were attacked 478 times from 1964 to 1973.
 One hundred and fifty-five Americans were killed and 1,702 wounded, along with 375 allied aircraft being destroyed and 1,203 damaged.
 In fact, more U.S. planes were lost in ground action (101) than in dogfights with MIGs (62).

-Bien Hoa Air Base, located 15 miles north of Saigon, was the first U.S. air base in Vietnam to taste the damage a small, well-trained force can inflict.
+Bien Hoa Air Base, located 15 miles north of Saigon, was the first U.S. Air Base in Vietnam to taste the damage a small, well-trained force can inflict.
 A hit-and-run mortar attack destroyed five B-57 bombers and damaged 15 others.
 The Viet Cong, in less than five minutes, wiped out an entire squadron.

 The attack hammered home a hard message.
 To fight in the air, the Air Force had to be able to fight on the ground."
 Above Published in AF Times